ibmresilient/resilient-community-apps/fn_jira/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-This app allows for the tracking of Resilient Incidents and Tasks as Jira Issues.
+This app allows for the tracking of SOAR Incidents and Tasks as Jira Issues.
 Bidirectional links are saved to allow for easy navigation between the applications.

-It also allows for the transitioning of Jira issues when the corresponding incident is closed and adds comments to the Jira issue when a Note is created in Resilient.
+It also allows for the transitioning of Jira issues when the corresponding incident is closed and adds comments to the Jira issue when a Note is created in SOAR.

-Example rules and workflows can used used or modified to meet your business processes.
+Example rules and workflows can be used or modified to meet your business processes.

 ### Key Features